-As presented in the paragraph 10.B.4, in the "Dynamic method" initialization, we simulate the injection in the hydraulic/natural fractured system.
+In the "Dynamic method" initialization, we simulate the injection in the hydraulic/natural fractured system.

 The resulting water distribution is more rigorous because it corresponds to the ability of the various fractures and matrix to store water.
 It results also a non-uniform pressure field which corresponds to a realistic consequence of an injection.